gruntwork-io/docs/docs/pipelines/tutorial/index.md

 These values are now properly defined in the external `config_` tf files.

-## Step 9: Configure the terraform planner and applier
+## Configure the Terraform planner and applier

 Now that the planner and applier are enabled, we could run `terraform apply`, but the default values of a few variables might not be correct for your test environment.
 Make the following changes to your `.tfvars` file to